EchterAlsFake/PHUB/README.md

 </div>

 <br>

+> [!WARNING]
+> This branch was made to support PHUB on Android for my Porn Fetch project.
+> It will only be officially compatible with Python 3.11 and may miss certain features,
+> such as asynchronous programming!

 PHUB is an easy-to-use API wrapper for Pornhub.
 It can access most used or useful PH features, such as video searching, account features, video downloading, and more.